Skip to Main Content

 Step 5: Provost Reviews & Approves

-The Provost will evaluate the proposed action and determine if it fits within the institution’s goals and mission.
+The Provost will evaluate the proposed action.
 Upon successful review, the Provost will approve the proposal and return to OVPAE for distribution.